 - Maintain access.
 For community college students, particularly those from lower and middle-income families, access to a Pell Grant is often a “make or break” part of the decision to go to college.

 - Restore Year-Round (Summer) Pell.
-Congress cut short the very promising Summer Pell program several years ago due to budget pressures on the Pell Grant program.
-Restoring Summer Pell would provide additional aid in order for allow students to more quickly complete their credential or degree.
+When Congress cut short the very promising Summer Pell program several years ago due to budget pressures on the Pell Grant program, we made our displeasure known immediately and we kept the pressure up.
+This led to our playing a key role in the spring 2017 restoration of Summer Pell, a welcome development that provides additional aid in order for allow students to more quickly complete their credential or degree.

 - Incentivize success, but not at the expense of access.
 College completion is an important goal, however, efforts to improve success and completion might have the unintended consequence of reducing access for lower and middle income students to an affordable college education.
 We support only new funding for federal programs – particularly Pell Grants — being tied to success metrics.